Jelly-RDF/pyjelly/docs/getting-started.md

 ## Usage with RDFLib

-Once you install pyjelly, it automatically integrates with RDFLib.
-You can immediately serialize and parse `.jelly` files using the standard RDFLib API.
+Once you install pyjelly, it integrates automatically with RDFLib through standard RDFLib API.

 ### Serializing a graph